raspberrypi/picotool/README.md

         -f, --force
             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be rebooted back to application mode.
-Make sure the device is using USB CDC (USB stdio)
+Make sure the device is using USB-CDC (USB stdio)
         -F, --force-no-reboot
             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be left connected and accessible to picotool, but without the RPI-RP2 drive mounted.
-Make sure the device is using USB CDC (USB stdio) File to save to
+Make sure the device is using USB-CDC (USB stdio) File to save to
         <filename>
             The file name